-Jones Family Vineyards was founded by Rick and Sally Jones (Sally died in 2005), avid wine enthusiasts who developed a passion for drinking wine while Rick was in graduate school at Stanford University.
-Rick is no relation to the other Rick Jones, the owner of Napa Valley Winery Exchange in San Francisco (formerly owned by the Leonardini family of White Hall Lane Winery).
-Taking advantage of being in the San Francisco Bay Area, he and Sally would make weekend trips up to the Napa Valley in the early 1970s exploring a wine scene with far fewer wineries then today.
-After graduating he took a job with McKinsey and Co. and they offered him a position in Paris; while living there they explored some of the French wine regions.
+Jones Family Vineyards was founded by Rick and Sally Jones (Sally died in 2005), avid wine enthusiasts who developed a passion for drinking wine while Rick (originally from Chicago) was in graduate school at Stanford University.
+Rick is no relation to the other Rick Jones, the owner of Napa Valley Winery Exchange in San Francisco, formerly owned by the Leonardini family of White Hall Lane Winery.
+Taking advantage of being in the San Francisco Bay Area, he and Sally would make weekend trips up to Napa Valley in the early 1970s exploring a wine scene with far fewer wineries then today.
+After graduating he took a job with McKinsey and Co., and they offered him a position in Paris.
+While living there for three years they explored some of the French wine regions.
 And at McKinsey and Co., he worked on projects for Safeway and eventually became Executive Vice President at Safeway in the 1980s.

 Rick & Sally moved to Napa Valley in 1991 and in 1993 purchased a premium vineyard offered for sale by vintners Bart and Daphne Araujo (founders of Araujo Estate, now Eisele Vineyard).
 For several years Jones Family sold their grapes to Stags’ Leap Winery (when it was owned by Carl Doumani), and each year produced a small amount of noncommercial wine.
 By this time, they knew their vineyard was quite capable of producing excellent Cabernet Sauvignon – both from tasting their own wine as well the wine from the wineries who were purchasing their fruit.